nnaik39/context-vqa/README.md

 #### Case 2: Science Magazines

 Imagine you are browsing a **science magazine**, with the goal of learning more about recent scientific developments, when you encounter this image description.
-Again, assume that the only information you have is the image description.
-What else would you need to know about this image, and how might those information needs change?
+In this case, imagine that you cannot see the image directly, and that you only have access to the image description.
+What else would you need to know about this image?

 Question: Is there any fish or animals in the photograph?